captainnurple/voice-poc/README.md

 Remember: security in depth.
 Build in security checks/verifications at multiple layers so that even if e.g. a user modifies the logged in state to `true` they still can't see anything valuable on those pages.

 **NOTE:** This actually seems to be working now.
 I think I copied over a bunch of boilerplate code and nav guards already, and it looks like vuex store is being properly set/unset at login.
 So for now I'm going to move on.
 Can test more later.
+I think there might be an edge case where the landing page UI is still acting like you're not logged in when you are, but I need to test.